Gulde91/Predictive_power_score/README.md

 # Predictive_power_score

-En let og ikke fuldkommen implementation af predictive power score.
-For mere information se: *https://github.com/8080labs/ppscore*.
+This is a light and not full implementation of the Predictive Power Score.
+For more information see [github.com/8080labs/ppscore](https://github.com/8080labs/ppscore) or [towardsdatascience.com/rip-correlation-introducing-the-predictive-power-score](https://towardsdatascience.com/rip-correlation-introducing-the-predictive-power-score-3d90808b9598).